ThomasMaul/EA_Invoices/Report_ReadMe.md

 Copy class "FieldListEditor"

-Copy the two functions (or the whole class if you don't use it so far) from class "DataStore" flattenCollection and _flattenCollObject:
+Copy the two functions (or the whole class if you don't use it so far) from class "DataStore" flattenCollection and _flattenCollObject.

+Copy the two methods VPReportUpdate and VPReportCallback.
+Adapt the code of VPReportCallback to your need, for minimum usage it can be just $result:=$data (doing nothing).
+This method allows to use another table, as in the Invoice example it allows to show invoice items for the selected invoices (often useful for pivot table reporting).

 Finally insert into your user interface a button (or reuse one) to start the report.
 Example code: